What to do if you come in contact with a bat

 In B.C., between four and eight per cent of bats that come into contact with people test positive for the rabies virus.
-In 2021, 132 people in the region were treated for potential exposure to rabies.
+When the general population of bats is randomly sampled, less than 0.5 per cent of bats tested positive for rabies.
+In 2024, 140 people in the region were treated for potential exposure to rabies.

 Stories@IH